sagarraval2008-dot/The-Funded-Best/README.md

 # 🚀 The Funded Best

-A modern proprietary trading firm platform built from the ground up using **HTML, CSS, JavaScript, and Firebase**.
-The platform simulates a real prop firm experience with secure authentication, challenge purchases, user dashboards, payment workflows, and an admin management system.
+A modern proprietary trading firm platform built with **HTML, CSS, JavaScript, and Firebase**.
+The application provides a complete user experience for purchasing trading challenges, managing funded accounts, and interacting with a secure dashboard, while offering administrators powerful management tools.

 ## 🌐 Live Demo